Rozen4334/WorldEdit/README.md

 You can open an issue and I will grant access to the private repository.

-> Please note that you may not receive access if I suspect you want access for other reasons.
+> Please note that you may not receive access if I suspect you want it for other reasons.
 I am free to deny your request for any reason I deem valid, as I am in control of my own work.
 Make sure to elaborate why you want access.

 ## 🆕 Releases: